Bakel-Bakel/clean-code-tutorial/README.md

 # 🧼 Clean Code Tutorial

+> “Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.”
+> — Martin Fowler

+Welcome to my **Clean Code Tutorial** .
+This is more like a spin-off from Maximillian Schwarzmuller's Udemy Course on **Clean Codes** .

+This repo shows badly written code alongside its clean code equivalent.
-Welcome to the **Clean Code Tutorial** — a practical, example-driven guide to writing better, more maintainable, and readable code.
+This ia a practical, example-driven guide to writing better, more maintainable, and readable code.
 This repository is designed for developers who want to move beyond just "working code" and start writing **professional-grade** code that is clean, understandable, and easy to maintain.

 ---

 ## 📚 What You'll Learn

-- What "clean code" actually means
-- How to identify and fix messy code
 - Clean coding practices and naming conventions
 - Writing readable functions and modular code
 - Refactoring techniques